JPTS2/SAD2XS/docs/testing.md

 ## Known Failures

-The suite contains **4 currently failing tests**, all linked to known-failure entries.

-Tests associated with known failures receive the `known_issue` marker during collection from `tests/support/known_issues.py`.
+Tests documenting an open, unresolved converter bug receive the `known_issue` marker during collection from `tests/support/known_issues.py`.
 They are not `xfail` tests: they execute and report ordinary failures.
 CI runs unmarked tests as the blocking regression gate and marked tests in a visible non-blocking job.

 Local selections use: